twbot/jotpsych-fullstack/README.md

 ## Submission

-Please fork this repository and submit your completed code via a link to your forked repository.
+Please clone this repository (don't fork!) to your own account and submit your completed code and write up via email to jackson@smartscribe.health.

 Good luck!